 Security is a non-negotiable requirement for IT organizations.
-Systems managers have to deploy all available tools to protect their desktop systems, after all they may have thousands or tens of thousands of desktops in their organizations with each one being a potential attack point.
+Systems managers must deploy all available tools to protect their desktop systems, after all they may have thousands or tens of thousands of desktops in their organizations with each one being a potential attack point.

 Proper implementation of all the above requires a combination of Windows 10 and modern hardware, with UEFI used to bridge the two.
 Most hardware delivered in the last few years has been ready for UEFI, but was running in BIOS emulation mode since the OS wasn’t ready to use UEFI features.
 That is, until Windows 10.